dimforge/ncollide/docs/bounding_volumes.md

 `.tightened(...)`) methods allow you to dilate (resp. erode) the bounding volume by a given margin.
 This will effectively make the new bounding volume strictly larger (resp. thinner) than the original one if `m` is not zero.
-This is useful, e.g., to optimize some [broad phase](../contact_determination/broad_phase.html) algorithms.
+This is useful, e.g., to optimize some [broad phase](../collision_detection_pipeline/#broad-phase) algorithms.

-Finally, the `bounding_volume::HasBoundingVolume` trait which is parametrized by the type of the returned bounding volume is implemented by shapes and other entities that can construct their bounding volume, given a transformation
+Finally, the `HasBoundingVolume` trait which is parametrized by the type of the returned bounding volume is implemented by shapes and other entities that can construct their own bounding volume given a transformation matrix:
-matrix:

 | Method               | Description |
 | --                   | --          |